+The cascading failure data $\bm{C}$ is simulated using the SI epidemic model, the ratio of the initial failed nodes $f$ is set to $0.2$, and the failure propagation probability $q$ is set to $0.4$ to get sufficient cascading failure data, aligned with prior work in the literature \cite{gray2020bayesian}.
+We investigate the performance of the proposed approach considering different amounts of cascading failure data $\bm{C}$.
+We design $3$ experiments with at least $5$ time-steps each: (\textit{i}) $E_5^5$: $5$ cascading failure scenarios, (\textit{ii}) $E_5^{15}$: $15$ cascading failure scenarios, and (\textit{iii}) $E_5^{40}$: $40$ cascading failure scenarios.
+All three experiments are performed with and without the IPs.

-The edge probability for each pair of nodes in the network is displayed on the heatmap of the adjacency matrix shown in Fig.~\ref{fig: heatmap}.
-In the first row of Fig.~\ref{fig: heatmap}, a number of noisy edges that are not present in the real networks are proposed and shown in blank areas.
-In contrast, when using the infrastructure-dependent proposal (shown in the second row of Fig.~\ref{fig: heatmap}), the heatmap of the adjacency matrix conforms to the block structure in the original network.
-Furthermore, since ${E}_{5}^{40}$ uses more cascading failure data to update the network topology, we have higher confidence in the predicted edges.
-Therefore, the heatmap of the adjacency matrix is darker in $E_{5}^{40}$ than in the other two experiments, indicating higher edge probability.
+We evaluate the accuracy of network reconstruction by considering it as a classification problem.
+Suppose that the set of networks in the discrete posterior distribution is $\mathcal{A}$, the edge probability $\hat{p}_{kj}$ for each node pair $(k,j)$ is defined as the ratio of the number of graphs with the edge between $k$ and $j$ in the posterior and the total number of graphs in the posterior as follows: The edge probability for each node pair in the network is displayed on the heatmap of the adjacency matrix in Fig. \ref{fig: heatmap}.
+In Figs. \ref{fig1}--\ref{fig3}, some false edges that are not present in the real networks are proposed (i.e., false positives) and shown in blank areas.
+In contrast, when using the IP (shown in Figs. \ref{fig4}--\ref{fig6}), the heatmap of the adjacency matrix conforms to the block structure in the original network (shown in Fig. \ref{fig: case1network-b}).
+Such a difference in reconstruction accuracy highlights the advantage of topological constraints \ref{constraint1}--\ref{constraint10} incorporation via the IPs.
+The heatmap of the adjacency matrix is darker in $E_5^{40}$ than in the other two experiments, indicating higher edge probability.
+Since $E_5^{40}$ uses more cascading failure data to update the network topology, we have higher confidence in the predicted edges.